 1. Collect experiences, not things

 Reimagine your relationship with stuff.
 While overconsumption of material things is still widely popular, we believe that the focus needs to shift from owning things to valuing experiences.
 A new dress or pair of shoes may make us grin from ear to ear at first, but that feeling of excitement quickly fades.
 The idea that we need to buy new things as a way of stating our happiness or success is a toxic trend - both for ourselves because it is addictive (the feelings never last so on we move to our next ‘hit’), and for the planet.
 If this resonates, check out all the research backing up the fact that buying experiences makes us a lot happier than buying stuff!

 2. Get educated

 Our next top tip for a more conscious year is to subscribe to a few well-chosen and well-informed eco-minded newsletters.
 It’s a small effort, but it makes all the difference when it comes to understanding and keeping oneself up to date with the state of the world.
-The more you know, the more motivation you will have to take action!
+From understanding fashion’s circular economy, to zero waste tips and honest sustainability rankings - the more you know, the more motivation you will have to take action!
 Here are 3 green newsletters worthy of your time:

 1. For in-depth environmental articles: Guardian Sustainable Business

 2. For green and zero waste tips in the day-to-day: Pebble Magazine

 3. For honest sustainability rankings on fashion brands and suggestions on how to shop more ethically: Good On You

 3. Introduce Meat-free Mondays